giacomolemoli/starter-hugo-academic/content/publication/clientelism-punishment/index.md

 ---
-title: "Who is Targeted, and By Whom?
-The Role of Distortions and Ethno-partisanship in Normative Evaluations of Clientelism"
+title: "Penalties for Particularism and Partisanship?
+Citizens' Preferences for Legal Punishment of Clientelism"
 publication_types:
   - "3"
 authors: